 - Subject lines are not misleading or confusing.

 This means that when your law firm is sending marketing emails, they must include the firm’s address, a “from” name that accurately reflects who is sending the email, and appropriate subject lines.
 It’s important to note that even a single “trigger” word in your email’s subject line can flag it as spam.
-For example, the phrases “free”, “100%”, and “guarantee” are all typical in actual spam emails, which means if your law firm uses one it exponentially increases the chance your email will and in the spam folder.
+For example, the phrases “free”, “100%”, and “guarantee” are all typical in actual spam emails, which means if your law firm uses one, it exponentially increases the chance your email will be in the spam folder.

 While the CAN-SPAM Act was an early attempt at cracking down on spammers, it neglected a huge aspect of spam – did an individual actively give permission to a company to send them emails?
 In 2018, GDPR changed the world of digital marketing.
 Now it’s non-negotiable, all businesses – including law firms – must ask for explicit permission to send clients and prospects marketing emails.
 This means tactics like purchasing email lists to target certain demographics or even using your LinkedIn contacts as an email list are no longer allowed.
 Instead of risking hefty fines by using old email strategies, try encouraging people to subscribe to your newsletter or sign up for client alerts by attracting them with quality content on your site or social media networks.
-This way you ensure that you comply with GDPR and that those on your email list are actually interested in your services.
+This way, you ensure that you comply with GDPR and that those on your email list are actually interested in your services.

-Understand Formatting Best Practices
+Understand Best Practices

 Provide Valuable Content

 What exactly is spam?
 It’s an email that is considered misleading, unwanted, or not valuable to the receiver.
 You can avoid a lot of emails being marked as spam by simply providing your email recipients with valuable content.
 Instead of just updating clients with firm news, try thinking like a client.
 What will they find useful?
-Newsletters with industry relevant articles or guides to tackling a difficult legal situation are much more likely to be read by your audience than updates on new lawyers at your firm.
+Newsletters with industry-relevant articles or guides to tackling a difficult legal situation are much more likely to be read by your audience than updates on new lawyers at your firm.
 Develop a client-centric strategy for your law firm marketing emails to assess what content is the most appropriate for this channel.

-If your law firm is going to invest the resources into email marketing, it’s important to make certain that your emails are being delivered to recipients’ inboxes – not their spam folders.
+If your law firm is going to invest resources into email marketing, it’s important to make certain that your emails are being delivered to recipients’ inboxes – not their spam folders.
 By adhering to spam laws, following formatting best practices, and providing valuable information that your audience actually wants to read, you can prevent your law firm marketing emails from ending up in the spam box.
-If you’re interested in developing a more client-centric email marketing strategy for you law firm, contact us for a consultation.
+If you’re interested in developing a more client-centric email marketing strategy for your law firm, contact us for a consultation.